Climate change is a hot topic

 The United States over 1 billion dollars are spent each year on stuffed toys.
 Most of these are made in developing countries with petroleum-based fabrics and plenty of chemicals.
 How many stuffed toys do you have?

 In 2016 there were 95 billion pieces of advertising and unsolicited postal mail delivered in the United States That is the equivalent of about 40 pounds of mail to each address and would need about 100 million trees to support this.
-Since most is not recycled or is printed on non-recyclable paper, a great deal goes straight to the landfill.
+Since most are not recycled or is printed on non-recyclable paper, a great deal goes straight to the landfill.

 Your dogs and cats